586837r/node-red-contrib-alexa-remote2/README.md

  - Enter a file path to save the authentication result.
  - To keep authentication working you should refresh the cookie every few days.
 Simply attach an inject node with the payload `"refresh"` to do so.
+ - The output payload is the same object that is saved to file.
+You could save this some other way and initialise the Account with it again.
+This would have the same effect.